 How does it compare to TopCashback and Quidco?

-Keep an eye on your KidStart account though.
-There are often promotions which offer extra cashback and some of the most popular retailers.
+It’s still worth keeping an eye on your KidStart account though.
+There are often promotions that offer extra cashback and some of the most popular retailers.

 Which other retailers are included?

-Argos, B&Q, ASOS, GAP, Game, eBay, Sky, Mothercare and Smyths (another store you will rarely find cashback from on other sites) are just a few that are included.
+Argos, B&Q, ASOS, GAP, Game, eBay, Sky, and Mothercare are just a few that are included.
 In fact, they have over 1500 stores to choose from.

 KidStart has also introduced a child’s savings account option.
-This is a Junior ISA which you can conribute regularly into.
+This is a Junior ISA which you can contribute regularly into.
 You can split the savings between a cash and a shares fund.

 There are charged associated with this kind of account though, so you need to be sure it’s right for you.